-These include shipping, billing and business addresses.
 You can select a default address for each of the address types.
-Your billing address will be included in your invoices.
+The default business address and the default shipping address is shown on documents.
 If more than one address is selected as default, the first default address in the list will be used.

 DEAR to DEAR Networking

 DEAR to DEAR Networking allows you to connect directly with your suppliers and customers who also use DEAR.
 Once connected, you can send purchase orders to suppliers, send invoice and sales orders to customers and approve purchase orders/invoices/sales orders from the DEAR to DEAR Network.
 See DEAR to DEAR Networking for more information.